elangobharathi/react-leaflet-freedraw/README.md

 It supports all the options mentioned in [Leaflet.FreeDraw](https://github.com/Wildhoney/Leaflet.FreeDraw).

-A detailed example of how to use this componenet is in the [example folder of this repo](https://github.com/elangobharathi/react-leaflet-freedraw/tree/master/example)
+A detailed example of how to use this componenet is in the [example folder of this repo](https://github.com/elangobharathi/react-leaflet-freedraw/tree/master/example).
+To run the example,

+1. Clone this repo
+2. Run `npm run example`